ADHD and the brain

 • The neurotransmitters may get sucked back up by the sending neuron too fast, before a good connection is made with the receiving neuron.

-For many people with ADHD, treatment can improve these connections.
-Tapping into people’s interests can help too.
+For many people, ADHD medication can improve these connections.
+Tapping into people’s interests can also help.

 Brain researchers are learning more and more about ADHD.
-But keep in mind we haven’t yet reached the point where brain scans can be used to diagnose people with ADHD.
+But we haven’t yet reached the point where brain scans can be used to diagnose people with ADHD.
 Learn how kids are evaluated for ADHD, and how it’s diagnosed in adults.